trustmark-2005-ltd/TrustMark.DataWarehouse.Api/README.md

 ## Prerequisites

-You must have a TrustMark account and API key in order to run this project - if you need to obtain an API key please email data@trustmark.org.uk.
+You must have a TrustMark account and API key in order to run this project - if you need to obtain an API key please email data@trustmark.org.uk and we will arrange a discussion to understand your needs and plan next steps.

+TrustMark will provide access to a ‘Sandbox’ environment for development and integration testing.
+Before API keys for the live environment can be provided you must successfully complete lodgements into the Sandbox environment that represent your use cases.

+Once TrustMark has validated the test lodgements a Data Sharing Agreement will be issued and must be signed before the keys are issued.

+Several organisations have successfully integrated with the Data Warehouse utilising the sample code and postman examples that have been available since 20 August 2019.
+This has permitted sufficient time to adopt the API.
+From 22 June 2020 free technical support for integration will only be available to parties that have engaged and either signed a Data Sharing Agreement or have API keys for the Sandbox environment.

 ## Postman